Breast Implants in Chicago, IL

 Women who have breast implants need to have regular mammograms performed just like women without implants.
 Occasionally, additional mammogram views may need to be done to image all the breast tissue.

 Breastfeeding can normally be accomplished after having breast implants; however, it is impossible to predict how these implants will affect a mother’s ability to breastfeed until she is ready to do so.
-Dr. Epstein and Dr. Krochmal can offer a surgical technique that minimizes any untoward effects on breast tissue and therefore decrease the likelihood of interfering with the ability to breastfeed.
+Dr.s Epstein and Krochmal can offer a surgical technique that does not affect the breast tissue and therefore not interfere with the ability to breast feed.

-While breast implants generally maintain the size and shape of the augmented breast over time, they do not stop the aging process of the breast tissue itself.
-Changes in weight may also affect the results over time and additional procedures may be considered to maintain aesthetically pleasing breasts.
+Breast implants generally maintain the size and shape of the breast but they do not stop the aging process.
+Changes in weight may also affect the results and at times additional procedures may be considered.
+Implants may need to be replaced if they break or leak.

 As with all other surgical procedures, especially those that involve placing a man-made device inside the body, there is a small amount of risk.
-Breast augmentation surgery has a particularly low complication rate probably because it is a relatively shorter procedure usually performed in young healthy women.
+Both saline-filled and silicone gel implants have similar risks.
+However, in rare cases, a broken silicone gel implant may cause pain and swelling in the area around the break.

 The final choice of implant type depends on your current breast size and shape and your desired outcome.
 It is important to consider your personal body and breast characteristics as well as the other factors involved in breast enlargement.
-Dr. Epstein and Dr. Krochmal help guide patients through these options and will help you make the best choice during a one on one consultation at their Northbrook office.
+At MAE Plastic Surgery we guide patients through these options and will help you make the best choice during a one on one consultation at our Northbrook office.

 Choosing your Chicago Breast Implant Surgeon